odedia/ops-manager-automation-cc/README.md

 * Protect your active pipelines from config changes made here

 ## Increase your Elastic IPs limit on AWS
 I have reached the 5 EIP limit while trying to setup both PKS and Concourse.
 You should fill out a request form to increase this limit to 10.
-The form is available [Here](https://console.aws.amazon.com/support/cases#/create?issueType=service-limit-increase&limitType=service-code-elastic-ips).
+The form is available [here](https://console.aws.amazon.com/support/cases#/create?issueType=service-limit-increase&limitType=service-code-elastic-ips).

 ## Create a jumpbox from your local machine
 Please use the EC2 Dashboard to create an Ubuntu 18.04 LTS EC2 instance with an m4.large instance type.
 Once done, ssh into the machine.

-All following commands should be executed from the jumpbox unless otherwsie instructed.
+All following commands should be executed from the jumpbox unless otherwise instructed.

 ## Prepare your environment file